nogibjj/jdc154_week_7/user_guide.md

 ## Overview

-The ETL-Query script is a command-line interface (CLI) tool that performs Extract, Transform, Load (ETL) operations and executes general queries.
-This guide provides instructions on how to use the script effectively.
+The ETL-Query script is a command line interface (CLI) tool that performs Extract, Transform, and Load (ETL) operations and also executes queries.
+Read this guide for instructions on how to set up and use the script.

-## Startup
+## Set up
-To access the cli command tool you would need to run setup.py by typing:
+To access the CLI tool, you need to run setup.py by typing:

 ```bash
 python setup.py develop